HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 #### 6. Transition Linter Execution Targets from Single Files to Full Folders

-* **Intuition:** Linting an isolated file leaves gaps in your quality gate.
+* **Rationale:** Linting an isolated file leaves gaps in your quality gate.
 If a developer introduces an unvetted script into a subdirectory, a file-specific linter target will miss it entirely.
 We lint structural boundaries, not specific individual scripts.
 * **How to Fix:**
 * Modify your `make lint` target instruction inside your `Makefile` to scan whole directory targets rather than hardcoded file links:
 ```makefile